pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ## List push notifications channels for a device (builder pattern)

-##### Requires Mobile Push Notifications add-on

-List channels that have push notifications enabled for the specified device token.
+List channels with push enabled for a device token.

 ### Method(s)